NtinosNG/Namecheap-DDNS-Client/README.md

  }
 ```

 And that was it for configuring the addresses!
-Of course, it's a JSON file, so you can add as many addresses as you need by simple separating them by comma.
+Of course, it's a JSON file, so you can add as many addresses as you need by simply separating them by comma.
 Lastly, to finish up with this step, all we need to do is to install `jq` so that the script can process our JSON file.
-To do that simple run:
+To do that simply run:

 ```
 sudo apt update && sudo apt install jq